-Memorandum and Articles of Association.
+B. Memorandum and Articles of Association.

-The following are summaries of material provisions of our currently effective second amended and restated memorandum and articles of association, and of the Companies Law, insofar as they relate to the material terms of our ordinary shares.
+The following are the summaries of material provisions of our currently effective second amended and restated memorandum and articles of association, and of the Companies Law, insofar as they relate to the material terms of our ordinary shares.

 Objects of Our Company.
-Under our memorandum and articles of association, the objects of our company are unrestricted and we have the full power and authority to carry out any object not prohibited by the law of the Cayman Islands.
+Under our memorandum and articles of association, the objects of our company are unrestricted and we have the full power and authority to carry out any objects that are not prohibited by the law of the Cayman Islands.